 What are orthodontic services?

 Orthodontics is the area of dentistry that is concerned with correcting teeth and jaws that are not correctly positioned or aligned.
-Orthodontists treat a variety of conditions such as overbites, underbites, crossbites, open bites, crooked teeth, crowded mouths, as well as gaps between teeth.
+Orthodontists are dental specialists who treat a variety of conditions such as overbites, underbites, crossbites, open bites, crooked teeth, crowded mouths, as well as gaps between teeth.

 Why should I consider getting orthodontic treatment?